BookingBug/dev.bookingbug.com/docs/experts/apply-to-become-an-expert.md

 # Apply to become an Expert
 We offer custom development and bespoke work for our clients.
-However we can only offer this to our enterprise clients.
+However, we can only offer this to our enterprise clients.

 We've received many requests form our SME clients for bespoke work.
 So we've decided to let you, the community offer your expertise.